wp-plugins/orbisius-simple-feedback/readme.txt

 = 1.0.5 =
 * Made the IPs to be unique (the plugin uses multiple ways to find the IP)
+* Added an option in the settings to enable/disable powered by
+* Tested with WP 3.9

 = 1.0.4 =
 * Fix: the page ID was included but not the page link